vmorilla/sunset_reflections_clock/README.md

 ### 3D rendering

 One of the most challenging parts during the development of this clock was achieving a realistic representation of the glass tubes.
-Somehow, I ended up developing a basic 3D rendering engine, able to represent triangle meshes (the glass tube, the tube stand and the table) and canvas paths (the grid and the digits) according to the position of a virtual camera (see [basic3d](sunset_reflections_clock/lib/basic3d)).
+Somehow, I ended up developing a basic 3D rendering engine, able to represent triangle meshes (the glass tube, the tube stand and the table) and canvas paths (the grid and the digits) according to the position of a virtual camera (see [lib/basic3d](sunset_reflections_clock/lib/basic3d)).

-Triangle meshes have been created with openScad (see [docs/tube.scad](docs/tube.scad) and exported to [STL format](https://en.wikipedia.org/wiki/STL) (see [assets/3d](sunset_reflections_clock/assets/3d)).
+Triangle meshes have been created with openScad (see [docs/tube.scad](docs/tube.scad)) and exported to [STL format](https://en.wikipedia.org/wiki/STL_(file_format)) (see [assets/3d](sunset_reflections_clock/assets/3d)).
 A binary STL parser has been implemented.

 Paths have been created programmatically (in the case of the grid) or with the help of [inkScape](https://en.wikipedia.org/wiki/Inkscape) and exported to [SVG format](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) (in the case of digits).
 A very basic SVG parser has been implemented with the help of [path_drawing](https://pub.dev/packages/path_drawing).

-A lot of maths and headaches are included: calculations of the impact of the light on objects ([textures.dart](sunset_reflections_clock/lib/basic3d/textures.dart)), mapping to image textures ([uvmappers.dart](sunset_reflections_clock/lib/basic3d/uvmappers.dart)) or translation from clip coordinates to canvas coordinates ([clip_coordinates.dart](sunset_reflections_clock/lib/basic3d/clip_coordinates.dart)).
+The project took a lot of maths and headaches: calculations of the impact of the light on objects ([textures.dart](sunset_reflections_clock/lib/basic3d/textures.dart)), mapping to image textures ([uvmappers.dart](sunset_reflections_clock/lib/basic3d/uvmappers.dart)) or translation from clip coordinates to canvas coordinates ([clip_coordinates.dart](sunset_reflections_clock/lib/basic3d/clip_coordinates.dart)).

 ### Light and dark themes

 The clock includes both light and dark themes.
-In fact, it is prepared to include multiple themes where different settings might be changed with little effort (see [libs/themes.dart](sunset_reflections_clock/libs/themes.dart)).
+In fact, it is prepared to include multiple themes where different settings might be changed with little effort (see [lib/themes.dart](sunset_reflections_clock/lib/themes.dart)).

 -   The light theme is more colourful and shows a clock whose digits have Google-ish colors on a light wood table.
 -   The dark theme is a more old-fashioned style with more realistic colors for the digits on the top of a dark wood table.